matkoch/matkoch.github.io/_posts/2020-08-04-implementing-and-debugging-custom-msbuild-tasks.md

   }
 </style>

+MSBuild is part of every .NET developer's life in working with projects and solutions.
+It's the system that ultimately invokes tools like the C# compiler or NuGet.
+Sometimes it makes sense to integrate additional tools into the MSBuild execution pipeline, also known as custom MSBuild tasks.
+However, implementing a custom task can be very daunting.
+Even advanced users are often running into issues when packaging, wiring or debugging their task in the full infrastructure.
+In this session, we'll walk through my personal setup for implementing custom tasks and look at a few tricks and tools that can be used to simplify our work.

+ can be very scary looking at the

-***TL;DR: Custom MSBuild tasks can be hard at first.
-With a few tricks and tools the process of implementing, packaging and debugging the infrastructure can be greatly simplified.
+ Authoring these custom tasks can be hard at first, but with a few tricks and tools the process of implementing, testing, and debugging the infrastructure can be greatly simplified.

+***TL;DR: MSBuild is at the heart of every .NET project.
+It's the system that ultimately invokes tools like NuGet or the C# compiler.
+Other tools can be integrated via custom MSBuild tasks, however, working with these can be very daunting at first.
+Knowing a few tricks and tools, the process of implementing, packaging, and debugging a custom task can be greatly simplified.
 A sample project is [available on GitHub](https://github.com/matkoch/custom-msbuild-task).***

 Much of the tooling around .NET projects ends up having to integrate with [MSBuild](https://docs.microsoft.com/visualstudio/msbuild/msbuild), the _low-level_ build system in the .NET ecosystem.
 A few examples of these tools are: